connascence/websource/content/connascence-dynamic/connascence-of-values.rst

 			# do whatever is required to publish the article.
 			self.state = ArticleState.Published

-Now imagine a hypothetical test that ensures that ensures that the ``publish`` method works:
+Now imagine a hypothetical test that ensures that the ``publish`` method works:

 .. code-block:: python